walterhiggins/ScriptCraft/docs/api.md

 Constructing a Drone Object
 ===========================

-Drones can be created in 3 ways...
+Drones can be created in any of the following ways...

  1. Calling any one of the methods listed below will return a Drone object.
 For example...